 It may be tough to know the difference between palliative care and hospice.
 It's also difficult to know when your loved one may need this type of care.
 Dr. R. Andrew Philipp II, a specialist in end-of-life care, helps define these subjects in this edition of Better Health Radio.

-Hospice care can be delivered in the comfort of home, providing medical, emotional and spiritual support to patients and their loved ones.
-Tidelands Community Hospice also offers the N.E. and Ruby Green Hospice House for patients who need inpatient hospice care.
+Hospice care is delivered in the comfort of home, providing medical, emotional and spiritual support to patients and their loved ones.

 The hospice team includes:

 Hospice care does not mean death is imminent.
 Rather, hospice services can provide pain management, symptom relief and emotional support when a patient is told no further curative treatment options are available.